 Support groups provide a place for you to meet other individuals with similar life experiences so that you can outlet your thoughts and feelings and share tips for coping.
 Individuals who attend support groups often report that this supportive and collaborative environment makes them feel more accepted, less isolated, more understanding of their own and other people’s experiences and more confident about making decisions.

 It’s surprising what a simple change here and there can do in terms of helping to improve your physical and mental well-being.
-See below for some ideas:
+For example:

 - Eat, snack and drink regularly in order to minimise psychosis triggered by unstable blood sugar and/or hunger.